THE SOVEREIGNTY OF GOD IN THE PLAN OF SALVATION (EXCERPT OF JOHN, CHAPTER SEVENTEEN)

-These are spots in your feasts of charity, when they feast with you, feeding themselves without fear: clouds they are without water, carried about of winds; trees whose fruit withereth, without fruit, twice dead, plucked up by the roots; (Jude 1:12)
+These are spots in your love feasts, while they feast with you without fear, serving only themselves.
+They are clouds without water, carried about by the winds; late autumn trees without fruit, twice dead, pulled up by the roots; (Jude 1:12)

-Praising God, and having favour with all the people.
-And the Lord added to the church daily such as should be saved.
+praising God and having favor with all the people.
+And the Lord added to the church daily those who were being saved.
 (Acts 2:47)

-For I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city.
+“for I am with you, and no one will attack you to hurt you; for I have many people in this city.”
 (Acts 18:10)

-The above verse parallels, "I have manifested thy name unto the men which thou gavest me out of the world."
-Perhaps the unscriptural emphasis on "going forth to save people from Hell" has obscured the fact that the purpose of the present age is to seek out those people who belong to God and to add them to the Church.
+The above verse parallels, “I have manifested your name to the men whom you gave me out of the world.”
+Perhaps the unscriptural emphasis on “going forth to save people from Hell” has obscured the fact that the purpose of the present age is to seek out those people who belong to God and to add them to the Church.